 A goal without a plan is mostly just a hope and a wish.
-So, do you have a retirement strategy or a retirement hope and wish?
+So, do you have a well thought out retirement planning strategy or just a hope and wish for your retirement?

-We feel comfortable utilizing annuities to provide consistent income as part of a well designed retirement plan.
+We encourage the use of annuities to provide reliable income and safer growth for some portion of a well designed retirement plan.
 Does this mean we believe that every retirement plan should [continued below video…]

 **Guarantees, including optional benefits, are backed by the claims-paying ability of the issuer, and may contain limitations, including surrender charges, which may affect policy values.
 During this segment, Dick and Eric are referring to Fixed Annuities unless otherwise specified.